RahulPulidindi/tunesmith/README.md

 # TuneSmith

 An AI assistant to help you find music and create/refine Spotify playlists based on natural language prompts.
 Built with LangChain, OpenAI, Spotify Web API, and Flask.
 Currently deployed publicly on https://tunesssmith.xyz/.
 Contact us if you'd like to be registered as a user.
+The branch with the deployment related files is Tunesmith-Deployed.

 ## Features